Last Updated on August 23, 2021 by Lawrence Berezin

 Click on each heading to expand the section

 A ticket is defective if certain required elements are missing, illegible, or misdescribed.
 We may dismiss defective tickets.
+This is the best way to beat NYC parking tickets.

 The following elements are required to be accurate and legible: